Is becoming an administrative assistant right for me?

 How to become an Administrative Assistant

 High school graduates can get basic office, computer, and English grammar skills in various ways: through high school vocational education programs, vocational–technical schools, or community colleges.
-Vocational schools and community colleges typically offer administrative assisting diplomas or associate degrees.
+Vocational schools and community colleges typically offer certification or an Associate Degree in Administrative Assisting.
 Many temporary placement agencies also provide formal training in computer and office skills.

 Employers of more specialized positions, such as medical secretaries and legal secretaries, often require applicants to have some knowledge of industry-specific terminology and practices.
 Community colleges and vocational-technical schools usually offer instruction in these areas, such as healthcare administration and legal administration.